KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/perform-cross-chain-atomic-swaps-using-atomicdex-mobile.md

 </div>

-- First select the coin you wish to sell and enter your desired amount.
-Then, select the coin you want to receive for the swap.
-Amount will filled automatically based on the amount you want to sell.
-You will also see the best available rate based on the orders available.
-Once you are ready, click on the "TRADE" button
+- Select the coin you wish to sell and enter the desired amount

+- Select the coin you want to receive for the swap

+The amount modal will fill automatically, based on the amount you want to sell.

+You may also see the best available rate, based on the orders available.

+- When ready, click on the "TRADE" button

 <div style="margin: 2rem; text-align: center; width: 80%">